openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 There are 2 actions possible available on a node level

--   Initialize all disks: This action will initialize all disks of the nide which can be used as Backend disks.
+-   Initialize all disks: This action will initialize all disks of the node which can be used as Backend disks.
 -   Claim all disks: This action will claim all disks which are available and will assign them to the Backend.